mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/backup-and-restore/index.md

 </ul>
 </div>

-# Velero
+## Velero

 DKP provides Velero by default, to support backup and restore operations for your Kubernetes clusters and persistent volumes.

-For on-premises deployments, DKP deploys Velero integrated with [Minio][minio], operating inside the same cluster.
+For on-premises deployments, DKP deploys Velero integrated with [MinIO][minio], operating inside the same cluster.

-For production use-cases, D2iQ advises to provide an *external* storage class to use with [Minio][minio].
+For production use-cases, D2iQ advises to provide an *external* storage class to use with [MinIO][minio].
 With the external storage class, you can configure Velero in `cluster.yaml`  as follows:

 ```yaml